Levee

 Naturally occurring levees form on river floodplains following flooding.
 Sediment and alluvium are deposited on the banks and settle, forming a ridge that increases the river channel's capacity.
+The levee's shape is due to the coarser load of the river immediately depositing adjacent to the channel as the water loses velocity during flooding, with progressively finer sediments settling further on the floodplain on each side of the channel, creating a gentle slope on each side of the U-shaped channel.
 Alternatively, levees can be artificially constructed from fill, designed to regulate water levels.
 In some circumstances, artificial levees can be environmentally damaging.

 Ancient civilizations in the Indus Valley, ancient Egypt, Mesopotamia and China all built levees.
 Today, levees can be found around the world, and failures of levees due to erosion or other causes can be major disasters, such as the catastrophic 2005 levee failures in Greater New Orleans that occurred as a result of Hurricane Katrina.